 The sessions start at 7.30 pm and finish at 9.30 pm, with a break for supper between the two presenters.
 Questions are invited and there’s time during supper to engage the presenters in conversation.

 |6 Aug||Dennis Foley

 The Jubilee Room is attached to the Parramatta Town Hall (opposite St John’s Cathedral).
 The entrance to the Jubilee Room is on the left hand side facing the Town Hall.

-Metered parking is available in the loop in front of the library and in the larger area Council car park.
+Metered parking is available in the Council car park.